SCCapstone/UofSCTourAR/README.md

 *Still work in progress, more to come soon*

-## Version of installs/packages reccommended:
+## Version of installs/packages recommended:

 iOS: 12.1.2 or later